 It is uncommon for her to address them like this.
 In fact, rarely has the family been one for this type of verbal demonstration.
 They pay attention, though, if only for some inherent respect for the matriarch that they love indeed.

-“This,” she continued, “is a letter my grandfather wrote to my grandmother while he was fighting for our country in the Civil War.
-This was even before Christmas was considered a national holiday, and soldiers that were fortunate to be granted furlough were greeted by their own children as near strangers.
+“This,” she continued, “is a letter my grandfather wrote to my grandmother while he was away at war during the American Civil War.
+This was even before Christmas was considered a national holiday.
+Soldiers that were fortunate to be granted furlough to go home were greeted by their own children as near strangers.
 The president, Abraham Lincoln, instituted the holiday as a day of celebration to create the illusion of love and peace at a time when very little of that existed in their daily lives.
 I think…judging by the looks on your faces now and your behavior tonight…I really do think that these words will be especially poignant.
 Is not the meaning of this night and the greater consequence of our lives more important than what market has the most tender pork loins and what dime store’s socks do not easily snag?”

 Grandma Marie gently fit her reading glasses low on her aged nose and paused to gather her thoughts.
 She read the letter in its entirety without interruption, surprisingly not even by slight peeps from the naturally unruly children, little cowboys and cowgirls lowering themselves to the floor and sitting Indian-style.
-They, too, seemed to recognize the significance of her voice.
+They, too, seemed to recognize the import in her voice.